-Unalaska police are partnering with the FBI as they continue investigating last month's deadly crash on Mount Ballyhoo.
+Unalaska police are partnering with the FBI as they continue investigating last month's fatal crash on Mount Ballyhoo.

-Unalaska police said they've come up against tough cases before, but this one is in a category of its own.
+Unalaska's police force has come up against tough cases before, but Interim Chief John Lucking said this one is in a category of its own.

-"This is probably the single most community-impacting event that I know of over my 35-year relationship with Unalaska," said Interim Police Chief John Lucking.
+"This is probably the single most community-impacting event that I know of over my 35-year relationship with Unalaska," he said.

 Lucking has been overseeing the investigation since May 9, when three high school students drove up Mount Ballyhoo during their lunch hour.
 Only one made it back alive.